JuneTheMistborn/Switch-DaySkipper/README.md

 * An arduino UNO R3
 * A cable to connect the UNO to the computer and switch
 * A jumper wire
-##### My experience (windows):
+#### My experience (windows):

+The original instructions weren't very clear, so I figured out a process in windows, and came up with a more in depth set of instructions.

 1. Create a folder where you are going to work with this project.

 2. Download the above files and extract them into your premade folder (you may want to create a copy so you don't have to download the files everytime you want to change the days skipped).
 Refer to [this section](#setting-the--of-days-to-skip) to set the number of days you want to skip.

-3. One of the files in the Switch-Dayskipper-Master folder is lufa-LUFA-170418.zip, navigate into Switch-DaySkipper-Master and extract lufa-LUFA-170418.zip into the folder you originally created (not the Switch-DaySkipper directory from what you just downloaded).
+3. One of the files in the Switch-Dayskipper-Master folder you just extracted is lufa-LUFA-170418.zip, navigate into Switch-DaySkipper-Master and extract lufa-LUFA-170418.zip into the folder you originally created (not the Switch-DaySkipper directory from what you just downloaded).

 4. Now you must download mingw32 from here: http://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/ (it will auto download when you click on the link).